BonfireCZ/sugpmgu-bhsbyi/README.md

 Sometimes I stick with basic conversation models, but occasionally I switch to "Think Deeper" or "Smart (GPT-5)" just for fun — I'm curious like that.

 It all started with a simple menu based on what I typed into the chat window.
 Then I asked it to make things better, add features, and even create a logo.
-It generated some ASCII art that looked funny as hell, because it said "SUGPMGU BHSBYI".
+It generated some ASCII art that looked funny as hell, because it said "SUGPMGU BHSNYI".
 So the name was chosen.

 I asked AI how to publish it on GitHub, followed the steps, and here we are.
 I have also changed branch from main to master, because I think it is master piece of course.